Ada Nield Chew: Early life

 Her only sister had epilepsy, and Nield left school aged 11 to help her mother take care of the house, look after the family and to support her through her constant childbearing.
-Nield's childhood experiences shaped her views that, in order for women to lead individual lives and gain economic independence, housework and childcare should become professionalised.
+Nield's childhood experiences shaped her views that, for women to lead individual lives and gain economic independence, housework and childcare should become professionalised.

 Career

 When she was in her 20s she worked in a shop in Nantwich then as a tailoress in the Compton Bros clothing factory in Crewe, Cheshire.
 She was dismissed from her factory job after writing a series of letters to the Crewe Chronicle in 1894 under the pseudonym "A Crewe Factory Girl" which criticised working conditions for women and girls in the factory.
 She highlighted issues such as the unfairness by which work was allocated and the practice of charging workers for their tea breaks and the materials they required to do their work.
 The factory employed 400 women and 100 men but paid the women a fraction of the men's wages for their roles in making uniforms for soldiers, police and railway workers.
 She argued for a living wage for women rather than a "lingering, dying wage".